 As we know, there are four gospels.
 It is interesting to note the words each gospel writer used most frequently.
 Matthew used the word "fulfill" most frequently.
 For example, Matthew 21:4 says, "This took place to fulfill what was spoken through the prophet."
 Mark used the word "immediately."
 Mark had been an idle city man.
 So he marveled at Jesus' immediate actions.
 John used the word "believe."
-Perhaps John, a philosophical man, had difficulty in believing.
-But Luke used the word "mercy" frequently, acknowledging that Jesus' mercy extended to all mankind, even the Gentiles, whom the Jews consigned to the subhuman level.
-In this passage we learn Jesus' mercy upon a man with leprosy.
+Perhaps John, a philosophical man, had a certain difficulty in believing.
+But Luke used the word "mercy" frequently, acknowledging that Jesus' mercy extended even to the Gentiles, whom the Jews consigned to the subhuman level.
+Today's passage is a story about Jesus' mercy even to the man with leprosy.